Rasps And Files: Shape And Smooth More (And Sand Less) With These Simple Tools.Comments (0)

 Easily identified by their prominent triangular teeth, rasps excel at initial shaping and sculpting operations on wood.
 Unlike other shaping tools, such as drawknives and spokeshaves, rasps won’t tear out material where the grain changes direction or if the stock is highly figured.

-Using a rasp is fairly intuitive, but a few tips can help you achieve faster cuts and smoother surfaces.
+sing a rasp is fairly intuitive, but a few tips can help you achieve faster cuts and smoother surfaces.
 When using a rasp, start by making a few light test strokes to determine the preferred angle of attack.
 (This is especially true with hand-stitched rasps.
 Many are designed for right- or left-hand use only.)
-Then, use long, continuous passes at approximately a 45° angle, simultaneously feeding down and across the work.
-Let the tool do the work; a sharp rasp should not require much pressure to cut.
+Then, use long, continuous passes at approximately a 45° angle, simultaneously feeding down and across the work, as shown in Photo A. Let the tool do the work; a sharp rasp should not require much pressure to cut.
 (In contrast, a dull rasp will skip across the workpiece.)

-With rasps, as with other hand tools, you get what you pay for.
+With rasps, as with other hand tools, you get what you pay for (see Photo B, below).
 Generic general-purpose wood rasps, sometimes referred to as “cabinet” rasps, have uniform rows of teeth that leave a fairly ragged surface in their wake.
 The poor cut quality can require considerable cleanup.

 Better quality rasps are labeled as “patternmaker’s” or “cabinetmaker’s” rasps.
 These tools sport staggered teeth that leave a much smoother surface than general-purpose rasps.
 Patternmaker’s rasps can be machine-made or hand-stitched.
 As you might expect, the priciest hand-stitched rasps require the least amount of cleanup.